- Advances in Regulatory Economics series

 Chapter 9: Cost Analysis and Pricing of Innovative Postal Products

-Louis F. O’Brien, Leon A. Pintsov and Andrei Obrea* Not everything that counts can be counted, and not everything that can be counted, counts.
+9. Cost analysis and pricing of innovative postal products Louis F. O’Brien, Leon A. Pintsov and Andrei Obrea* Not everything that counts can be counted, and not everything that can be counted, counts.
 Attributed to Albert Einstein 1 INTRODUCTION Modernization of the postal sector raises a number of questions related to the nature and role of postal products in the mail communication system.
 In addition to their traditional role, postal products also serve as a main interface between users and postal operators (carriers) as well as a target for regulatory process.
 In a deregulated environment, pressure to quickly introduce new products with diﬀerentiated features is high.
 Having this in mind, and after reviewing the literature, we concluded that a clear deﬁnition of postal products suitable for reliable cost analysis can be very useful.
 Meanwhile, signiﬁcant progress was made in specifying data structures suitable for representing information in business applications.
 In a previous paper we addressed implications of a formal approach to product deﬁnition for product innovation (Pintsov and Obrea, 2008b) that has many advantages.
 The present chapter exploits this approach for cost analysis exempliﬁed by parcel products.
 While we believe that the approach advocated in this chapter is broadly applicable to all classes of mail (letters, ﬂats, and parcels) and mail products, we had to restrict our analysis to parcel products due to available experimental data.1 For our analysis we selected a single costing methodology due to space limitations.
-We have chosen activitybased costing (ABC) since this is the methodology that is used in...
+We have chosen activitybased costing (ABC)...

 You are not authenticated to view the full text of this chapter or article.